-At LeViness, Tolzman & Hamilton, your satisfaction is our #1 priority.
+At LeViness, Tolzman & Hamilton, satisfaction is our top priority.
 We are committed to treating each client with the highest level of respect while providing unsurpassed service with accountability, ethical behavior, and the best result.

-From car accidents and truck accidents to Workers’ Compensation and medical malpractice, our skilled legal team has a proven track record of achieving favorable outcomes for clients across the state.
-Using state-of-the-art legal tactics, we will work tirelessly to protect your rights and fight for the compensation you deserve.
+From car accidents and truck accidents to Workers’ Compensation and medical malpractice, our skilled legal team has a proven track record of achieving favorable outcomes for clients across Maryland.
+Using state-of-the-art legal tactics, we work tirelessly to protect victims’ rights and fight for the compensation they deserve.
 Our Baltimore personal injury lawyers offer personalized, dedicated, and cutting-edge legal assistance in the following practice areas:

-- Car Accidents: Our car accident lawyers represent victims who injured in a wide range of accidents, including the following:
+Our personal injury lawyers represent victims who have been injured in a wide range of accidents, including the following:

 - Aggressive driving

 - Drunk driving

 - Poor weather conditions

 - Reckless driving